 Originally from Huntsville, Alabama, and now residing in the Auburn area,

 Leslie Brasher earned a degree in graphic design at Auburn University.
-She

 finds great enjoyment in painting with watercolors, and loves to paint